 Get Married Abroad or Bring Your Foreign Fiancé to the U.S

-If you are not feeling confident enough to do the entire process yourself, you can help the experts.
+If you are not confident enough to do the entire process yourself, you can help the experts.
 Contact the immigration consultants or hire an immigration attorney.
-You may have to spend a couple of hundred Dollars on all this expert advice.
-You can also take advice from the people who have gone through this process.
-The readymade Do it yourself kits sometimes come with this person’s advice, who can guide you through the process.
+You may have to spend a couple hundred Dollars on all this expert advice.
+You can also take advice from those who have gone through this process.
+The readymade Do-it-yourself kits sometimes come with this person’s advice, who can guide you through the process.
 Sometimes they can also guide you in learning the language of the country you are traveling to.